Richardaeld/Eldridge_Music/TESTING.md

 + As a store manager I want to be able to add merchandise.

 #### Expectation(s):
++ Any superuser can add merchandise.
 + The page content fills appropriately and doesn't spill out beyond obvious borders.
 + The page content doesn't overlap and is easy to read.

 #### Assumptions(s):
++ The tester will have a pre-existing superuser account.
+The tester will keep a record of the account.
++ The tester will keep a record of any and all created merchandise.
+Including the merchandise name, and sku
++ The tester will create a test specific sku with each merchandise item.
++ The tester will add an image to the merchandise item and keep a record of the image name.
++ The tester will have an image to upload as a merchandise image.

 #### Testing Step(s):
+1. Load the **Index View** of Eldridge Music.
+1. Log into account.
+1. Click on the **Profile** icon.
+1. Click on the **Merchandise Management** button
+1. Create a new merchandise item.
+1. Find the new item and check for accuracy.
+1. Create a new merchandise item with an image.
+1. Find the new item and check for accuracy.

 #### Documented Result(s):
+1. A user account was created to fulfill the test's requirements or a pre-existing account was used, record:
+    + The username, email address of the account, and that this is a test account.
+1. A merchandise item was created to fullfill the test's requirements, record:
+    + The test name, the merchandise name, sku, and that these are test merchandise.
+1. A image was used to fullfill the test's requirements, record:
+    + The test name, the image name, and that these are test image(s).
+1. If the merchandise item is incorrect, record:
+    + The test name, the merchandise name, merchandise sku, anticipated information, actual information, and a brief description of the problem.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.
 1. If any content has bad UX, record: